duynguyenxc/Universal-Web-Scraping-System-high-level-update/README.md

 ## Overview

 **Universal Web Scraping System (UWSS)** is a **config‑driven pipeline** for collecting, scoring, and organizing academic documents, currently configured for the topic **“corrosion and long‑term durability of reinforced concrete”**.
-It combines **official academic databases** (Crossref, OpenAlex, Semantic Scholar, PubMed, arXiv via libraries) with a **Scrapy web crawler** for research‑group websites, and stores everything in a **unified database + JSONL exports** that are easy to inspect or analyze in notebooks.
+It combines **official academic databases** (Crossref, OpenAlex, Semantic Scholar, PubMed, arXiv via libraries, plus OpenAIRE Graph) with a **Scrapy web crawler** for research‑group websites, and stores everything in a **unified database + JSONL exports** that are easy to inspect or analyze in notebooks.

 In practical terms, UWSS can:
 - **Discover** candidate papers and pages from multiple scholarly APIs and the open web.